irunkel/HopfAlgebras/README.md

 `Fun {G} {K}`: The Hopf algebra of functions `G → K`.
 Here `G` is a finite group, `K` is a commutative Ring, and the group structure enters the definition of the coproduct, but not that of the product.
 The file provides <code>noncomputable instance : HopfAlgebraTens K (@Fun G K)</code>.

 There is also an explict example for the group `C2` of two elements, written multiplicatively.
-(I tried to make this work via `Multiplicative (Fin 2)`, but failed, so now there is a multiplicative `C2` defines from scratch.)
+(I tried to make this work via `Multiplicative (Fin 2)`, but failed, so now there is a multiplicative `C2` defined from scratch.)

 TODOs: This example seems much more cumbersome than the group algebra one below, try to improve the proofs.